thisisadityapatel/cover_letter_clipper/README.md

 # cover_letter_clipper
 Got tired with manually editing Cover Letter, built this to automate the task.
+Automatically populates the letter and streams it into my downloads folder.